About investing in a project

 On average, our SMEs pay around 1-3% interest per month.
 Lendahand will launch new propositions structurally for which the central theme is lowering the interest entrepreneurs have to pay.

 Our local partners screen applicants thoroughly.
-At a minimum, the potential client must be or have:
+The potential client must be or have:

 Our local partners will never finance the following projects:

-Which entrepreneurs can ask for a loan via the local partner?
+What kind entrepreneurs can ask for a investment via a local partner?

 Small and medium sized enterprises, 2-100 employees, in the area of farming, retail, wholesale, production or services.
 Applicants should have a 'moral compass' and have to prove they want the best for the enterprise, people, the community and the environment.